Date of Award

 Bachelor of Science

 The current pilot study of the interactive Physical and Cognitive Exercise System (iPACES™) examined the relationship between biomarkers and cognitive change over three months of neuroexergaming, wherein older adults pedaled and steered along a virtual bike path to complete a list of errands (Memory Lane™).
 Executive function and saliva were measured at baseline, mid (6-week), and three months.
 Results revealed moderate to large correlations between executive function and salivary biomarkers cortisol, BDNF, and IGF1.
 These findings suggest that neuroexergaming interventions such as iPACES™ may impact both cognitive and neurobiological pathways and perhaps could be an effective way to promote healthy aging in the increasing older adult population.

 Stark, Jessica, "Biomarkers and Neuropsychological Change: A Pilot Study of Three Months of the interactive Physical and Cognitive Exercise System (iPACES™) for Older Adults" (2017).
-Honors Theses and Student Projects.
+Honors Theses.
 262.